Velocidex/velociraptor/CLA.md

 used by our software such as AGPLv3 or Apache2.
 You are still free to use our projects within your own projects or businesses, republish modified source, and more.
-Please reference the appropriate license for the project you're contributing to to learn more.
+Please reference the appropriate license for the project you're contributing to, to learn more.

 ## Why Require a CLA?